fpezzati/movona/README.md

 ### TODO:
 - not really happy about YARN, I guess I configure it wrong.
 What I want is: a tool to share libs (mine too) among modules, a tool that is capable of test and build everything at once.
 Instead I had to reinstall after modify and rebuild a dependency source code,
+- Scouter needs to provide an UUID for each geographic element is created.
+This must affect CRUD operations on document's map.

+### DONE:
 - put some main page on that call webcomponents,
+- ScouterWeb needs a function to apply changes to application's state and re-render,
-- have an helm chart or something equivalent to deploy everything at once on cluster.
+- have an helm chart or something equivalent to deploy everything at once on cluster,

-### DONE:
 - ...

 ## Main